 Spiritual benefits of Fasting

-Fasting is more than just withholding food.
+The practice of Fasting is more than just abstention from food.
 This is the time to look deep into ourselves and remember our relationship with Divine nature.
 Fasting helps a person listen to oneself; it is a clear criterion for the correctness of what is happening, thus attaining an internal feeling of calm and satisfaction.
 Here are the spiritual benefits of fasting:

 1. Unification with the God